 - 3. Read the License Agreement carefully.
 You must check the box beside I accept the terms and conditions of this license agreement before installing.
-See "End User License Agreement" on page 231 of the User's Guide. - Click the Advanced button if you'd like to specify a non-default installation location or exclude supplementary content from being installed. - Click Install to begin installing the software.
-The Setup Wizard will begin copying files to your hard disk.
-This may take a few minutes.
+See "End User License Agreement" on page 231 of the User's Guide. - In the Windows version, click the Advanced button if you'd like to specify a nondefault installation location, exclude supplementary content from being installed, or choose whether a desktop shortcut is created. - Click Install to begin installing the software.